bnfour/md-mods/readme.md

 </details>

 ### HP and Fever bars animation sync
-This feature syncs the "bubble flow" animation between HP and Fever bars.
+This feature syncs the "bubble flow" animation between HP and Fever bars:

 TODO table comparison with both modes. (layout?)

 > [!NOTE]
 > This does not include the Touhou danmaku mode, as a different texture for ~~Fever~~ Spell bar is used.
-In [Bad Apple!!]'s black-and-white mode the bubbles are invisible on the Fever bar, so the mod's effect is not noticeable.
+In Bad Apple!!'s black-and-white mode the bubbles are invisible on the Fever bar, so the mod's effect is not noticeable.

 #### Alternative mode
 By default, Fever bar's texture is modified to match the default HP bar's one.
 If `SyncHpFeverAnimAlt` is set to true, the reverse will be done: HP bar's texture will be modified instead.
 This is purely cosmetic.